Uniformization of semistable bundles on elliptic curves: Remarks

 The closed strata in $\mathscr S$ (or $\mathscr L_c$) are precisely the isolated conjugacy classes in $G_c$, they are in bijection with the vertices of $C$.
 For a vertex $v$, the corresponding conjugacy class is isomorphic to $G/C_G(\Exp(v))$.
 For type A, the isolated conjugacy classes are central elements, hence discrete.
-For other type, the isolated class corresponds to a non-special vertex has positive dimension.
+For other types, there exists isolated class corresponds to a non-special vertex (i.e those such that $C_G(\Exp(v)) \neq G )$, and is therefore positive dimensional.